Packet-Clearing-House/maptable/README.md

         - `field`: filter by keyword
         - `dropdown`: exact match using a dropdown
         - `number`: filter using comparison (≥, ≤, between ....)
-        - `custom`: custom format that we will define with the option `dataFormat`
+        - `virtual`: column that doesn't exists in the dataset, but we want add it to the table or filters.
    - `dataFormat:` _(function(d))_ Used only when `type` is _custom_.
 Function that return the new formatted data.
 Used to programmatically sort a column or filter rows.
    - `cellContent:` _(function(d))_ Function that return what we will show on the table cell.